 The short answer is it depends on the type of project and where you want to film.
 While there is no application fee, Film SF charges a daily fee for each day you film or park.
 The permit fee covers production vehicle parking.

-Commercial, corporate media, web, and music video projects:
+For commercial, corporate media, web, and music video projects, Film SF charges $300 a day.

-TV series (each episode), movie, pilot, web series (each episode), documentary and short subject, depend on the project’s budget:
+TV series (each episode), movies, pilots, web series (each episode), documentaries, and short subjects depend on the project’s budget:

-Work with SF Film to ensure you have the right permits in place on production days in the Bay Area.
+Work with SF Film to ensure you have the right San Francisco film permits in place on production days in the Bay Area.
 Give yourself a cushion to prepare your application and stay on schedule.

-If you’re squaring away your film permit application in San Francisco, Los Angeles, or New York, chat with our team to help you get the right insurance policy for your project.
+If you’re squaring away your film permit application, chat with our team to help you get the right insurance policy for your project.
+Also to get the most value for your production, check out our Wrapbook’s Production Incentive Center.